queenlecode/Event-Database-SQL-Project/README.md

-# Event-Database-SQL-Project
-A relational database designed to manage event logistics, participants, and feedback using SQL
-# Relational Database Design for Information Management
+# Relational Database & Business Analytics Project

-## Project Overview
+## Overview
-This project was part of my Data Science for Business degree at BI Norwegian Business School.
-The goal was to design and implement a relational database to manage complex event logistics, ensuring data integrity and optimized reporting.
+This project demonstrates my ability to design complex data systems and automate business workflows.
+It was developed as part of my Data Science for Business degree at BI Norwegian Business School.

-##  Tech Stack
+## Project Structure
+- **Database-Design-Schema.pdf**: Contains the ER Diagram and Relational Schema.
+This shows the logic behind how entities (Participants, Sessions, Roles) interact.
-- **Database:** SQLite
+- **event_management.db**: A functional SQLite database containing structured information.
-- **Modeling:** ER Diagram, Relational Schema
-- **Language:** SQL (DDL, DML)
+- **Data-Analysis-and-Automation.ipynb**: Python scripts used to interact with the database, handle business constraints, and generate reports.

-##  Key Features
+## Skills Demonstrated
-- **ER Diagram:** Designed a multi-entity relationship model (Participants, Sessions, Roles).
-- **Business Constraints:** Handled parallel sessions, dietary restrictions, and specific role permissions (Organizers vs. Speakers).
-- **Integrity:** Implemented Primary Keys, Foreign Keys, and CHECK constraints.

-##  How to use
-You can find the full SQL scripts in the `scripts/` folder.
-1. Run `schema.sql` to create the tables.
-2. Run `insert_data.sql` to populate the sample database.
-3. View live SQL demo here: https://www.db-fiddle.com/f/wqNfgRDhDQk7GG2WgybsTJ/0
+- **Information Architecture:** Designing systems that ensure data integrity (Primary/Foreign Keys, Constraints).
+- **Python for Business:** Using Python to automate data population and retrieval.
+- **SQL (DDL/DML):** Advanced querying to extract market-like insights.

+## Why this is relevant for Kyoto Group
+In a Business Development role, managing leads and industrial data requires a structured approach.
+This project proves that I can:
+1. Build and manage a **CRM-like database** from scratch.
+2. Use **Python** to analyze customer/market data efficiently.
+3. Translate complex business requirements into **logical data models**.